What’s it all about?

 For house price information please visit the sold data tab.

 Eating and drinking: The wide boulevard like Chiswick High Road offers the main supply of shops, cafes and restaurants, including a branch of Neapolitan pizza sensation Franco Manca.
 Tables spill out onto the pavement, providing lots of opportunity for people watching.
-Away from the chains, cherished local eateries include the sophisticated yet welcoming La Trompette on the neighbourly Devonshire Road and the Michelin starred Hedone on the High Road.
-Pleasant riverbank watering holes serve pints of London Pride from Fuller’s historic Griffin Brewery, a site that has been producing beer since the time of Oliver Cromwell.
-Chiswick has more than its fair share of good patisseries, including Patisserie Valerie, Maison Blanc and Outsider Tart.
+Away from the chains, cherished local eateries include the sophisticated yet welcoming La Trompette on the neighbourly Devonshire Road.
+Pleasant riverbank watering holes serve pints of London Pride from Fuller’s historic Griffin Brewery, a site that has been producing beer since the time of Oliver Cromwell, while The Crown is a favourite with locals.
+Chiswick has more than its fair share of highly recommended coffee shops and patisseries, including Chief Coffee, Gail's Bakery and Outsider Tart.

 - Walking into Fosters’ Bookshop is like taking a step back in time.
 Based in the oldest shop on Chiswick High Road, the family run business specialises in old and rare texts, as well as illustrated children’s books.